"How to Keep My Family Safe"

 Collection of E. Ackermann, 2017.

-Offering a total of $750 dollars in prizes, each contestant was also eligible to select an award from the Esso safety award catalog.
+Offering a total of $750 in prizes, each contestant was also eligible to select an award from the Esso safety award catalog.
 (1)

 My grandfather, Wally Dixon, was employed at Esso.
 He retired in 1960 after 28 years of service.
 (2) He probably encouraged his wife to enter.
 I would love to see the completed form that my grandmother submitted for this contest.